 Troubleshooting: Body Paragraph Development by John Lanning and Sarah M. Lacy is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.
+56.

 READING POPULAR SOURCES

 Melanie Gagich & Emilie Zickel

 What is a Popular Source?

 When we say that a source is "popular," it does not necessarily mean "well-liked."
 Popular sources are articles that are written for a general audience.
 These sources are published so that members of the general public can access, read, and understand the content.
 There is little jargon or highly specific or technical vocabulary.
 Sometimes popular sources are freely available to the public, and sometimes the content is available only with a paid subscription.
 Popular sources include newspaper articles, magazine articles, websites, webpages, letters to the editor, blog posts and more.

 Reading Newspaper Articles, Magazine Articles, and Website Articles "Fake news!"
 "Media bias!"
 We hear charges like these often, mostly in reference to the types of popular sources that we can find on the internet, on TV, on the radio, or in print.
 We should not be tempted to write off all popular sources as somehow "bad."
 We should, however, be willing to evaluate any popular source's authority and credibility before choosing to accept its validity or choosing to include it in an academic assignment.
 How can we evaluate newspaper, magazine, and website sources?
 Use rhetorical reading skills to understand both the text and its context before you incorporate it into any assignment.
-Understand the Context Publisher.
+Understand the Context A main part of grasping the context is knowing information about the publisher and author.
+Consider the following questions as prompts that will help you to better understand these elements: Publisher.
 Who published this article?
 Remember that a publisher is not always the same as the author of a particular text.
 Does the publishing source cater to a particular audience?
 Does the publisher have some sort of ideological identity or bias?
 A bit of research on who published the article you are looking at (which newspaper, magazine, website, or organization) can give you some insight into any purpose or agenda that may shape the content of the article.
 Author.
 Is the author an expert on the topic?
 A journalist?
 Someone who has direct experience with the topic or someone who is offering second-hand commentary or analysis?
 Assess the Quality of the Text Identify the author's main claim.
-Pay attention to what the author uses to support his or her claim. - Do you see relevant, evidence-based support or just emotional examples? - Do you see statistics used consistently and fairly, with an explanation of where they came from? - Does the author consider opposing viewpoints, and if so, how thoroughly? - Do you see logical fallacies in the author's argument?
+Use the following questions to help you pay attention to how the author supports their claim: - Do you see relevant, evidence-based support or just emotional examples? - Do you see statistics used consistently and fairly, with an explanation of where they came from? - Does the author consider opposing viewpoints, and if so, how thoroughly? - Do you see logical fallacies in the author's argument?